codaeddie/SanDiegoGov/ROADMAP.md

 ---

-**Bottom Line**: The foundation is solid and the codebase is ready for systematic enhancement.
-Each phase builds on the previous, maintaining stability while adding user value.
-The development approach prioritizes working features over perfect features, allowing for iterative improvement based on user feedback.
+**Bottom Line**: Critical foundational issues have been resolved and the codebase is now in excellent condition for rapid feature development.
+The stable foundation enables faster implementation timelines and confident feature additions.
+Each phase builds on proven, working infrastructure, ensuring reliability while adding significant user value.
+The development approach continues to prioritize working features over perfect features, with the added benefit of a robust technical foundation.